XOW Logo

 Subject Matter

-The Eye (introduction); Ann Matte (Matte's daughter); E. D. Mattes (wealthy trader); Talu (Ann's old teacher); Islam Herat (villain); Herat's gang (villains, all die)
+The Eye (introduction); Ann Matte (Matte's daughter); E. D. Mattes (wealthy trader); Talu (Ann's old teacher); Islam Herat (villain); Carter (villain, dies); Kola (villain, dies)

 Reprinting